filakhtov/gentoo-use-docs/net-misc/curl.md

 It is safe to disable this flag.

+### websockets
+Pass the `--enable-websockets` option to the configure script.
+Enable support for WebSocket communication (`ws://` and `wss://` protocols).
+Currently WebSockets are only supported by the library, command line support is not available yet.

+It is safe to disable this flag.

 ### zstd
 Pass the `--with-zstd` option to the configure script.
 Enable support for ZSTD compressed content data sent over the HTTP, so that cURL can automatically decompress such data on the fly.